marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

       - **Description**
       - **Reference**
     * - **iss**
-      - The identifier of the Provider.
+      - The identifier of the e-Service.
       - [:rfc:`7519`]
     * - **aud**
       - The identifier of the Consumer.